starichkov/nodejs-simple-notes-app/README.md

-# Notes API - Node.js with Express and NoSQL Databases
+Notes API: Node.js with Express and NoSQL Databases
+=

 A RESTful API for managing text notes, built with Node.js, Express, and NoSQL databases.
 The application follows a database-agnostic architecture, allowing for easy switching between database vendors (currently supports CouchDB and MongoDB).